 This women's ministry meets weekly during the school year on Tuesdays from 9:30 am - 11:30 am for Bible study, prayer, and worship.
 Contact ministry lead Jill Kent for more information.

 The Prince of Peace Young Adult Ministry, also known as "YACHT" (for young adult Catholics hanging together), is a social/spiritual/service group for parish adults 19-35 years of age.
-You can find the group on Facebook or contact Kaitlyn Brown for more information.
+You can find the group on Facebook and Instagram or contact Greg Dunn for more information.
+See event photos here.